 ALL.
 THE.
 GAMES.- Pinterest became my best friend (you can follow my boards here).
 If it used her whole body, and I could figure out how to use it to practice sight words, sentence copying, or reading- we did it.
 Hop Scotch with sight words was a favorite as well as writing her copywork in sidewalk chalk on the driveway.
 Anything to make it not seem like a tedious chore.
 We used words on cards to build sentences instead of writing them.
 We avoided writing absolutely as much as possible (yep, dysgraphia here too).

 Sight words.
 Sight words.
 Sight words.- You like how repetitious I am?
 It's a thing now.
 But seriously- sight words were integral.
-I know some OG curricula do not focus on them heavily.
-I simply printed out a list of the top 300 sight words (which you can grab for free from the Practical Joy Resource Library), and we wrote them on flash cards.
-She couldn't spell them to save her life, but over time she could remember them and read them fluently and that increased her overall fluency.
+I know some OG programs do not focus on them heavily.
+I simply printed out a list of the top 300 sight words (which you can grab for free from the Member Resource Library), and we wrote them on flash cards.
+She couldn't spell them to save her life, but over time she could remember them, read them fluently, ultimately increasing her overall fluency.
 This was KEY for her fluency and thusly her confidence!
 We drilled and drilled, in every way I could imagine.
 We only took on 10-15 sight words a MONTH, and it was worth it.
 She completed the first 300 sight words by the end of 3rd grade.

 Software- My kids like computer games and with this particular kiddo (and how we tend to bump heads), sometimes she needed to learn ELSEWHERE.
 We used Hearbuilder and really loved it (she unofficially has Auditory Processing Disorder).
 I saw some serious gains there.
 Also, in addition to our instruction time, she worked through the entire Ooka Island program AND Reading Eggs.
 (We love them both!).